pbrown801/SOUSA/database/AAAreadme.txt

 copy into this folder

-run getAltData.py   creates altnames.json
+python getAltData.py   creates altnames.json

-run PossibleSwiftSupernovae.py  creates PossibleSwiftSupernovae.csv
+python PossibleSwiftSupernovae.py  creates PossibleSwiftSupernovae.csv

-(the code to update found.json was not found, so I used the above csv in MatchSwiftTNS.py) run MatchSwiftTNS.py creates MatchedSwiftTNS.csv
+(the code to update found.json was not found, so I used the above csv in MatchSwiftTNS.py)

+python MatchSwiftTNS.py creates MatchedSwiftTNS.csv

 >ra and dec are in a different format.
 >TNS prefix column can be dropped.
 > Alternate names should be added.